 Dictionary of Combinations

 The dictionary of combinations gives all the most significant lexical combinations of the headword, grouped by syntactic context, the strength of the combination and, if applicable, the various meanings of the headword.
-In its first version, this dictionary includes 700,000 combinations in all, with 700,000 actual sentences exemplifying their uses.
+In its first version, this dictionary includes 700,000 combinations, all accompanied by sentences exemplifying their use.

 Significant lexical combinations are made up of two or more words (the base and the co-occurrent words) with a strong, frequent and spontaneous association in the language.
 How, for instance, can one describe a bright light?
 It may be a flashing light, blinding light, clear light, brilliant light, and so on.
 The dictionary of combinations gives you an exhaustive list of the statistically strongest associations, in all the relevant syntactic contexts.